ChinmayP3/cs6910_assignment1/README.md

+# CS6910 Assignment 1 : Implementation of FeedForward Neural Network

+The objective of this assignment is to implement a feedforward neural network architecture along with backpropogation and with the choice of selecting from a set of available optimizers, activation functions and loss functions mentioned below.
+The model if to be tested on Fashion-MNIST dataset.
+The assignment is divided into multiple sections and the report for the performance of the model on the datset is reported in the wandb report [here](https://wandb.ai/cs22m035/Assignment_1/reports/CS6910-Assignment-1--VmlldzozODMxMTAx/edit).

 <strong>Dataset</strong>. : FASHION MNIST <br />

 <strong>About Dataset</strong> : we have 60000 datapoints as training images and 10000 datapoints as test images with each image is a standardized 28*28 size in gray scale (i.e., 784 pixels) <br/>